ed-00/TS-DIA/Problem_to_solve.md

     [ ] how it differs from Fbank from lhotse
 [ ] not using the Sampler object, effect, benifet

+# Possible issue,
+[ ] simulated data feature extraction (should be exacly the same as all other dataset)

 # Ideas to investigate
 * Neural sampels aggrigation (T x D_model) (1 x d_model) conformer + pooling could work here